Deforestation in Papua New Guinea: Tree cover extent and loss

-REDD programme
+REDD+ programme

 There is no domestic policy or legislation on carbon trading in PNG.
 The Office for Climate Change and Environmental Sustainability (OCCES) was created in 2008 under the Prime Minister's Office, to manage the REDD funds.
 In March 2008 PNG signed an agreement with Australia to cooperate on REDD.
 In 2009 the OCCES issued certificates for at least 40 future REDD credits for 1 million tonnes of carbon each.
 One of the projects is in the 800,000 hectares (ha) of virgin rainforest in Kamula Duso.
 The controversies and complexity pose management and governance challenges.

 According to IUCN weak forest governance is a factor of forest degradation.
-If it is unresolved, the success of REDD is uncertain and may reinforce corruption, undermine human rights and threaten forest biodiversity.
-Friends of the Earth questions: ” Why should complex REDD policies involving large amounts of money work in countries unable to contain illegal logging and forest conversion in the first place?”
+If it is unresolved, the success of REDD is uncertain and may reinforce corruption, undermine human rights, and threaten forest biodiversity.
+The environmental organization Friends of the Earth has criticized REDD for being insufficient at combating deforestation and carbon emissions.

+Alongside these early project-based debates, Papua New Guinea has also made formal submissions under the UNFCCC REDD+ framework.
+On the UNFCCC REDD+ Web Platform, the country’s 2017 submission packages are listed as having an assessed forest reference level, together with a reported national strategy, reported safeguards information and a reported national forest monitoring system, while the 2023 submission is also listed as assessed but marks the forest monitoring system as “not reported”.
+The first assessed FRL, technically assessed in 2018, covered reducing emissions from deforestation, reducing emissions from forest degradation and enhancement of forest carbon stocks.
+Using a 2001–2013 historical reference period, it set time-varying annual benchmark values for 2014–2018, rising from 43.4 million to 50.1 million t CO2 eq per year.

+A second FRL, assessed in 2024, used a 2009–2018 historical reference period and established a single benchmark of 40,518,579 t CO2 eq per year for results in 2019–2027.
+The technical assessment states that it again covered deforestation, forest degradation and enhancement of forest carbon stocks, included above-ground and below-ground biomass and CO2 only, and applied an upward adjustment because Papua New Guinea was treated as a high-forest, low-deforestation country.
+The report also notes that the submission linked to a Climate Change and Forest Monitoring Web-Portal for public dissemination of forest and land-use information.